Hello! Welcome to Cynic On Wings.

-So by now, I am now a sixth grader, and I have discovered life-long favorites such as Tuck Everlasting (oh, the feels), The Giver (best middle-grade book imo), Chronicles of Narnia, Maniac Magee (underrated), The House of the Scorpion (extra underrated), Old Yeller, Among the Hidden, and the Bartimaeus trilogy (how is this sooo unknown?), My Side of the Mountain, Artemis Fowl, and Cornelia Funke books which I could add to my repertoire of reads that so shaped my worldview and challenged my emotions.
+So by now, I am now a sixth grader, and I have discovered life-long favorites such as Tuck Everlasting (oh, the feels), The Giver (best middle-grade book imo), Chronicles of Narnia, Maniac Magee (underrated), The House of the Scorpion (extra underrated), Old Yeller, Among the Hidden, and the Bartimaeus trilogy (how is this sooo underrated?), My Side of the Mountain, Artemis Fowl, and Cornelia Funke books which I could add to my repertoire of reads that so shaped my worldview and challenged my emotions.

 Now as I slowed down in my reading as I entered adulthood, I was thankful to still be able to add masterpieces to my shelf like The Chosen by Chaim Potok (my favorite standalone), The Once and Future King by T.H.
-White (this changed my life), Six of Crows (got me back into YA), and beautifully written books like The Song of Achilles and the Winternight trilogy.
+White (this changed my life), Six of Crows (literally restored my faith in YA), and beautifully written books like The Song of Achilles and the Winternight trilogy.
 I had begun to bemoan the lack of well-written books that used to enthuse me as a child, but there still was hope!

 In the end though, everything really boils down to Harry Potter.
-At the age of nine when The Goblet of Fire was the latest release in the series and I still had not transitioned into more mature slash lengthy reads, the third book finally managed to cement my love and hunger for reading.
+At the age of nine when The Goblet of Fire was the latest release in the series and I still had not transitioned into more mature slash lengthy reads, this fourth book finally managed to cement my love and hunger for reading.

 Harry Potter is my first and last true love.
 The end. ❤️